marinus3/odin-recipes/README.md

 # odin-recipes
-Making a recipe webpage for practice in TOP.
-Skills utilized in this exercie:
-    - Creating a basic website/page using HTML
-    - Linking to other pages/images
-        - Best practices w.r.t elements and attributes
+First real project completed for TOP.
+Making a recipe webpage, using the basic HTML knowledge gained thus far.

-    - Adding/committing with git to github repository
-        - Practicing making "atomic" commits and writing good commit messages
+Skills practiced/utilized in this exercise: basic HTML, including linking to other pages/images, best practices regarding elements/attributes, using the command terminal, adding/committing with git to github repository, making "atomic" commits and writing good commit messages.